skx/puppet-summary/README.md

 * It is actively maintained.
    * Unlike [puppet-dashboard](https://github.com/sodabrew/puppet-dashboard/issues/341).
-* Deployment is significantly simpler, as this project only involves a single binary.
+* Deployment is significantly simpler.
+   * This project only involves deploying a single binary.
 * It will allow you to raise alerts when puppet fails upon a host.
    * This feature is [still being implemented](https://github.com/skx/puppet-summary/issues/8).